yakomaxa/surfback/README.md

 # surfback
-use flat surface representation as background image
+A pymol script to use flat surface representation as background image